DPickei/client_suitability_engine/README.md

 ## Process

-1. Get a profile of a name (one of the json files)
+1. Get a profile of a name
-2. Break it up into individual dictionaries (one file can have multiple people)
+2. Break it up into individual dictionaries for each person
 3. Add them to the all_profiles database
-4. Tag profiles in all_profiles that meet basic qualification criteria for nlp analysis
+4. Tag profiles that meet basic qualification criteria for nlp analysis
-5. Process these profiles with nlp, put the results in nlp_attributes
+5. Process these profiles with nlp, store results
-6. Finally, we tag profiles as qualified_nlp_review = TRUE for profiles that meet our selection criteria
+6. Tag profiles that meet our selection criteria
 7. Export profiles to CSV

 ## How to set it up